Dime Savings and Trust Company: 20th century

 At the start of the Great Depression in 1930, the bank was one of the largest in the city; by 1932, however, it had failed, leaving only its building as a reminder of its former success.
 After the bank's failure, the Dime Savings and Trust Company building spent most of its existence vacant while a series of owners tried and failed to find ways to use it.

-Added to the National Register of Historic Places in 1985, the monumental first floor room was renovated in 1991 by a private owner, who was subsequently recognized by city leaders for his restoration efforts.
-It housed an antique market for a few years and survived the catastrophic sinkhole-caused collapse of its adjacent neighbor Corporate Plaza (22 North Seventh Street) on February 23, 1994.
+Added to the National Register of Historic Places in 1985, the monumental first-floor room was renovated in 1991 by a private owner, who was subsequently recognized by city leaders for his restoration efforts.
+It housed an antique market for a few years and survived the catastrophic sinkhole-caused collapse of its adjacent neighbor, Corporate Plaza (22 North Seventh Street), on February 23, 1994.

 21st century

-Ownership has changed hands several times, but the building remained vacant.
+Ownership had changed hands several times, but the building remained vacant.
 Owned for a time by developer Abe Atiyeh, it was put it up for auction on eBay in 2001.
 In 2004, a Philadelphia-based creator of upscale furniture purchased it, planning a combination restaurant and furniture showroom, but those plans were abandoned in 2007.

 In 2012, the building was renovated as part of the PPL Center project that began construction in 2012.
 The structure was incorporated into the Arena complex.
 The Dime Bank Building is used as the lobby for the 170-room Marriott Renaissance Hotel that is attached to the arena.
-Its two-story foyer, once the main banking area, houses the front desk and upper floors include offices and meeting space for the arena operators.
+Its two-story foyer, once the main banking area, houses the front desk, and upper floors include offices and meeting space for the arena operators.

 During the construction of the arena, the foundation was underpinned, and the building received additional stabilization.
-The facade was repaired with appropriate control joints, masonry supports and drainage that replaced systems failing in the current structure.
+The facade was repaired with appropriate control joints, masonry supports, and drainage that replaced systems failing in the current structure.
 New roofing and windows were installed, adding energy efficiency but designed to match the existing look.

 However, because of leaking bricks, the arena owners decided to strip the exterior above the first floor off the building, down to its steel structural skeleton.
 The building's existing columns and beams were reinforced with steel plates to support new uses as the Dime Bank was incorporated into the arena.
 Lost was the iconic attic story, in classic art deco style.
 Also lost was the beautiful ornate ceiling in the monumental banking chamber.

 The remaining parts of the building were incorporated into the Renaissance hotel, which opened in the summer of 2015.
 The on-site restaurant is named The Dime in recognition of the bank.